piaasol/companion-poc/data/nlu.md

 - hip pain advice
 - I feel more pain on my hips.
 I need medical advice.
 - Medical advice for my hip pain
+- hip pain medical advice
 ## intent:ask_food_recommendation
 - Tell me what to eat
 - What should I eat?
 - Recommend food
 - Don't know what to eat